P-22: Burial

 More than a year prior to P-22's actual death, Miguel Ordeñana applied for the Natural History Museum — in the event of P-22's death — to receive his remains for research purposes, and thought that P-22 would be put on display at the museum.
+When P-22 died, local Native American tribes, who call mountain lions teachers, requested P-22 to be buried near Griffith Park with a ceremony that honors his spirit.
+The museum announced that they did not plan to taxidermy his body or put his remains on display.

 After a necropsy, P-22 was transported from San Diego to the Natural History Museum of Los Angeles County.
-A blessing ceremony was held by museum officials and descendants from Gabrieleño/Tongva, Tataviam, and Chumash, Gabrielino-Shoshone, Akimel O'otham, and Luiseño Tribes to "welcome P-22 back to his homeland”.
-Native American tribes in Southern California call mountain lions teachers and would like P-22 to be buried near Griffith Park with a ceremony that honors his spirit.
-The museum does not plan to taxidermy his body or put his remains on display.
-His remains were stored in a freezer at the museum.
-He was buried in early March in the Santa Monica Mountains at an undisclosed location in collaboration with local Indigenous partners, the California Department of Fish and Wildlife, the Natural History Museum and the National Park Service.
+A blessing ceremony was held by museum officials and descendants from Gabrieleño/Tongva, Tataviam, and Chumash, Gabrielino-Shoshone, Akimel O'otham, and Luiseño Tribes to "welcome P-22 back to his homeland".
+His remains were stored in a freezer at the museum until he was buried on March 4 in the Santa Monica Mountains at an undisclosed location.
+The funeral was done in collaboration with local Indigenous partners, the California Department of Fish and Wildlife, the Natural History Museum and the National Park Service.